-If you like the Adwaita theme Ubuntu GNOME ships with but don’t like the size of its title bars, here’s a theme that may be of interest.
+If you like the look of the overall look of the Adwaita theme that the GNOME uses with but don’t like the size of its title bars, here’s a theme that may be of interest.

-Minwaita is a forked version of GNOME’s default Adwaita theme that fixes the theme’s biggest issue: the generous padding on buttons, switches, header bars and titles bars.
+It’s called Minwaita and it’s a fairly straight-forward fork of GNOME’s default Adwaita theme fixing the theme’s biggest issue: the generously padded buttons, switches, header bars and titles bars.

 You can see the difference between the stock Adwaita theme and the fork in this graphic:

-The developer of Minwaita describes it as a “tweaked, more compact version of Adwaita with new window control buttons for a sleeker, more vanilla GNOME look.”
+The developer of Minwaita describes it as a “tweaked, more compact version of Adwaita with new window control buttons for a sleeker, more vanilla GNOME look”, a description that is fairly on the nose.

-The rest of Minwaita is basically Adwaita on a diet, e.g., buttons, while sliders, progress bars, gradients, highlight accent colour, etc, all appear as they should.
+The rest of Minwaita (and it’s variants, which we’ll get to) is basically the stock Adwaita on a diet, e.g., buttons, sliders, progress bars, gradients, highlight accent colour, etc, all appear as they should.

 And, like the regular version, there’s a dark version available too: